 Available in 5 sizes and two colour options- five colours for the sleeves (grey, pink, white, grey, cream) and five colours for the body (grey, pink, white, brown, cream):

-This gives us two Products each with 125 Variants, but as the original Product had 500 Variants, we need to build two more Products that include all of the other combinations:
+This gives us two Products each with 125 Variant Combinations, but as the original Product had 500 Variants, we need to build two more Products that include all of the other combinations:

 Classic Colours with Natural Sleeves T-Shirt